Development of Cervical and Lumbar Lordosis in Infants and Toddlers While

 At the age of 3-6 months the infant will lift their head off the ground in the prone position or on their stomach.
 This is when the normal cervical lordosis or forward neck curve is created.
 Encourage as much “tummy time” as possible during this time period.
 Lay on the ground facing the infant and lift your head while facing the infant.
 Then you both can practice lifting your heads up.
 This game will promote cervical lordosis in the baby and parent. http://blog.pathwaystofamilywellness.org/pathways/normal-developmental-milestones-for-your-child-part-2-spinal-curvatures/#sthash.1J0k1M0I.dpbs

 At age 6-12 months crawling produces the lumbar lordosis or low back forward curve.
 Place objects out in front of the baby encouraging them to crawl to the object.
 Also, lying the baby on their back and touching the opposite hand to toe maybe helpful in making this neuro-connection.
 Connecting the opposite foot and hand is known as cross crawl.
 Cross crawl is a very important step in brain development. http://icpa4kids.org/Wellness-Articles/baby-crawling-how-important-it-really-is/All-Pages.html

 In conclusion every effort should be made to enhance the normal cervical lordosis, thoracic kyphosis, and lumbar lordosis.
-These good side view curve provide strength and stability to prevent scoliosis.
-Mother of children with scoliosis and learning disabilities commonly state that “ he went straight from sliding on his butt to running he never crawled.”
+These good side view curves provide strength and stability to prevent scoliosis.
+Mothers of children with scoliosis and learning disabilities commonly state that “ he went straight from sliding on his butt to running he never crawled.”